vsrinivas/fuchsia/docs/safestack.md

-# SafeStack in Magenta & Fuchsia
+# SafeStack in Zircon & Fuchsia

 ## Introduction